infact2/infact/README.md

 `extractText("https://www.cnn.com/2023/11/29/politics/vivek-ramaswamy-aide-trump-campaign/index.html")`

 #### Returns
 A `string` containing all the content of the news article.
-May not always be accurate
+May not always be 100% accurate

 #### Parameters
-url `string` - The URL you dipshit
+url `string` - The URL

 ### `corroborate(url1, url2)`
 Corroborate two news sources with the two URLs provided